 Timeliness

 Using outdated or stale data can create a false impression.
 Product features, pricing, customer reviews, and independent test results change over time.
-A business making comparative claims should ensure that:
+When making comparative claims, you should ensure that:

 - Data is current and reflects the competitor’s latest offerings.